-- 4.5 All requests for leave of absence in term, including holidays, will be responded to in writing.
-For all intended and pre-booked leave of absence, a 'notification of unauthorised absence form' must be completed via the main office. - 4.5.1 If a pupil fails to return from a leave of absence and contact with the parents has not been made or received, school may take the pupil off the school's roll in compliance with the Education (Pupil Registration) (England) Regulations 2013.
+4.5 All requests for leave of absence in term time will be responded to in writing.
+Parents/carers should receive this written response from school within 3 working days of their written request.

+- 4.5.1 If a pupil fails to return from a leave of absence and contact with the parents has not been made or received, school may take the pupil off the school's roll in compliance with the Education (Pupil Registration) (England) Regulations 2013.
 This means that the child will lose their school place. - 4.5.2 If the permission to take leave is not granted and the parent takes their child out of school the absence will be unauthorised.
 In such cases the school may request the local authority issue a Penalty Notice or consider other legal sanctions including prosecution in the magistrate's court.
-This will follow Manchester Statutory Action Escalation Pathway
+This will follow Manchester Statutory Action Escalation Pathway. - 4.5.3 Although children who attend our school Nursery and some children in Reception are not compulsory school age, their attendance will still be recorded and managed under this whole school attendance policy.
+If parents accept the national early years funding for their children to attend our school, they also accept the expectations of our school attendance policy.
+We are accountable to ensure that children who are funded to attend our early years provision are using that funding to its full capacity and attend school every day that they are funded for.
+Using this approach also ensures that children and families are prepared for the expectations once their children become compulsory school age.
+The only exemption in this policy is that parents will not be issued penalty notices for non-attendance of children who are not compulsory school age.
+However, early years children who have persistent unauthorised absence may have their place removed and given to a child waiting for a funded place.